virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 I **strongly recommend** you to buy [**this**](https://www.amazon.it/Hands-Machine-Learning-Scikit-Learn-Tensorflow/dp/1491962291/ref=pd_sbs_14_1/260-9599700-1757805?_encoding=UTF8&pd_rd_i=1491962291&pd_rd_r=23993915-4513-11e9-ad92-43c54a5a8a65&pd_rd_w=QNr5b&pd_rd_wg=Si7Nj&pf_rd_p=37660d27-94f1-4ebe-be01-184b332a9b15&pf_rd_r=SF0KMBGABMY3T790JY7Z&psc=1&refRID=SF0KMBGABMY3T790JY7Z) phenomenal book: "Hands-On Machine Learning with Scikit-Learn and TensorFlow" by O'Reilly, which inspired me and has driven most of the organization and hierarchy of the content listed below.

-Apart from this, **everything** listed here is open source and free, most of it coming from the world-renowned universities and open source associations.
+Apart from this, **everything** listed here is open source and free, from world-renowned universities and open source associations.

-When we learn something new, especially if wide and complex, it is necessary to avoid confusion, so I tried to create the next steps of the path preferring contents from the same context and authors, when possible.
-When not possible, I collected both theory and examples, as well as some pointers to resources like "best practices for _______".
+It is necessary to avoid confusion when we learn something new, especially when the topic is as wide and complex as Machine Learning.
+When possible, I tried to create the next steps of the path preferring content from the same author or context.
+Otherwise, I collected both theory and examples, as well as pointers to best resources.
+The examples and resources are listed as “best practices for _____”.

 #### I organized the Path in 4 sections: